brahim-kellou/pdglint/README.md

 ## What it does

 Our solution PDglint is a web application that provides solutions for **the early diagnosis of Parkinson's disease** on a real-time basis and uses technologies to monitor the progress of patient treatment.
 The web application will prompt random words to the user who will type them one by one directly on his keyboard.
-When he finishes all words, the record will be sent to the backend that will execute some data filtering and manipulation.
+When he finishes all words, the record will be sent to the backend that will execute some data filtering and manipulation using an external service.
 Then the backend will send a proper request to Azure AutoML Model.
 After getting the response, the backend will send back the results to the web app.
 Data will be stored to keep track of the user improvement.

 ## How we built it

 ### Software architecture

 Our app is built on top of Azure Machine Learning for creating the model that predicts the presence of Parkinson's disease.
 We used ReactJS for the frontend to create a friendly user interface that makes it clean.
-We also used FastAPI and python to create an API that links the frontend, the database as well as our deployed model.
+We used Azure Functions to make data pretreatment for cost efficiency.
+We also used C# and ASP.NET to create an API that links the frontend with Azure Functions, the database as well as our deployed model.

 ![Software architecture](assets/images/architecture.png)

 ### Dataset

 The dataset used contains keystroke logs of multiple characteristics of finger movement while typing, collected from over 200 subjects, with and without Parkinson's Disease.
 After processing the data, we used Azure AutoML to find the best model and we reached an accuracy of 87,5 %.
 Tappy Keystroke Data: [https://physionet.org/content/tappy/1.0.0/](https://physionet.org/content/tappy/1.0.0/)

 ### Model